AlexandertheGreat491/Note-Taker/README.md

 Provide instructions and examples for use.
 Include screenshots as needed.

+The app can be used via the deployed Heroku link: (https://pristine-wind-cave-35232.herokuapp.com/)

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

     ```md